mashery/iodocs/README.md

 --------------------------
 1. Node.js - server-side JS engine
 2. npm - node package manager
 3. Redis - key+value storage engine

-Note: Node and some of the modules require compiler (like gcc).
+Build note: If you're not using a package manager, Node and some of the modules require compiler (like gcc).
 If you are on a Mac, you will need to install XCode.
 If you're on Linux, you'll need to install build-essentials, or something equivalent.

+Redis note: Redis is considered a runtime dependency.
+It is used to store OAuth information server side.
+If you are not implementing OAuth, redis is not required.
+You can simply remove the redis block from config.json.
+However, if you do implement OAuth down the road, you will need to use Redis, otherwise you will see 500 errors during the auth dance.

 INSTALLATION INSTRUCTIONS FOR NODE, NPM & REDIS
 -----------------------------------------------